Maria Carolina of Austria, Queen of Naples and Sicily

 Maria Carolina circa 1768; Credit – Wikipedia

 During the early months of their marriage, serious differences arose between the newlyweds which would worsen over the years.
 In contrast to Maria Carolina, who had been well educated and carefully prepared for her role as a future queen, Ferdinando had never received a comprehensive education and spent his time hunting, playing pranks, and eating excessively.
-Following her mother’s instructions, Maria Carolina earned Ferdinando’s trust by pretending to have an interest in hunting, his favorite activity.
+Following her mother’s instructions, Maria Carolina earned Ferdinando’s trust by pretending to be interested in hunting, his favorite activity.

 Included in the portrait are Ferdinando, Maria Carolina, and their children Maria Theresa, Maria Luisa, Maria Amelia, Francesco, Maria Cristina, and Gennaro, 1783; Credit – Wikipedia